 To learn to do cadencia, you first need to learn to swing your body.
 Many students don’t know how to swing their leg, much less to swing their body.
 To swing the leg, you need to lift the hip on the free leg side until that leg hangs loosely and can swing freely like a pendulum.
 You need to keep the knee and ankle of the leg straight when you swing it, so that the leg looks long and graceful.

 Imagine, now, that your leg does not start from the hip but from the chest, that is, imagine everything below your chest is your leg.
 The chest is where you and your partner connect in the embrace.
 It can serve as a fixed point to swing everything below it as a whole.
-That way, not only the line of your leg looks long, but your whole body looks tall and elegant as well.
+That way, not only the line of your leg looks long, but your whole body looks tall and elegant also.

-The following example illustrates this technique:
+The following video illustrates this technique:

 Tango close embrace, connection, cadencia